ErwannBarkerFlutteruki/skills-exercise/README.md

 ## Getting Started
 install your dependencies in the root dir
 ```
-# run the websocket API using docker compose
+# run the websocket API using docker compose in the root folder
-docker-compose up
+yarn start

 ```
 In a different terminal, you now need to run the React code